anikom15/scanline-classic/README.md

 This is similar to the signal porch settings but scales the piture so that it actually appears smaller.
-By displaying the picture in a smaller box, the effects of geometric distortion is lessened.
+By displaying the picture in a smaller box, the effects of geometric distortion are lessened.
 Arcade monitors and televisions didn't do this, but broadcast monitors and computer monitors provided settings to allow the user to display an underscanned image.